Yan Gomes Preview, Player Props: Cubs vs. Braves

-On Wednesday, Yan Gomes (.333 slugging percentage in past 10 games, with zero homers) and the Chicago Cubs play the Atlanta Braves, whose starting pitcher will be Darius Vines.
-First pitch is at 7:20 PM ET.
+The Chicago Cubs, including Yan Gomes (.333 slugging percentage in past 10 games, including no homers), take on starter AJ Smith-Shawver and the Atlanta Braves at Truist Park, Thursday at 7:20 PM ET.

-He had two hits (going 2-for-4 with an RBI) in his last appearance against the Braves.
+He had a one-hit showing in his last game (1-for-3) against the Braves.

 Sportsbook Promo Codes